 The Oil Fondue

 For the oil fondue, I set up two pots of oil.
 Just bring the oil up to 375 degrees on the stove and then set them on the fondue stand.

 One of the fun parts of oil fondue is offering lots of sauces to go with the meats.
-I served teriyaki sauce, plum sauce, asian dipping sauce, chipotle mayo, truffle aioli, and honey mustard.
+I served:

 Since the fondue is so rich, a green salad helps round out the meal.

-After dinner, it’s time for the dessert fondue.
+After dinner, lastly it was time for the dessert fondue.

 Chocolate and Caramel Fondues

 I prepped all the desert before the party and set it up on the side.
 This way, I didn’t have to head back into the kitchen and get back to work in the middle of the party.
 I just reheated the chocolate and caramel fondues in the microwave when it was time to serve (this works great for any leftovers too).